novoalab/nanoRMS/README.md

 ### 2. Create 15-mer windows of per-read current intensities centered in positions of interest

-You need the output of Nanopolish Event-align
+The output of Nanopolish event align generated in the previous step is used as input in this script.

 ```
 Rscript --vanilla nanopolish_window.R positions_file <input_table> <label>